Skip to content

 Within Sinopec and PetroChina, multiple sub-plants produce nominally identical grades (T30S from Yanshan vs. Maoming vs. Zhenhai).
 These plants use different catalysts, have different reactor configurations, and show measurable inter-plant variation in MFI consistency and additive packages.
 Philippine buyers with sensitive applications should specify plant of origin on their purchase orders — not just "Sinopec T30S" but "Sinopec Maoming T30S" or "Sinopec Yanshan T30S."

-Working with Chinese Trading Intermediaries
+How Do Chinese Polymer Trading Intermediaries Work?

 Most Chinese polymer export flows through specialized trading entities rather than directly from producers.
 A Sinopec sub-plant does not typically sell directly to a Philippine converter — an authorized export trading company (often a wholly-owned subsidiary of Sinopec or PetroChina, or an approved third-party agent) handles the export logistics.